Imburse-Payments/imburse-payments.github.io/pages/getting-started/payout-schemes.md

 Priority **1** rule is **ignored** as the value filter is outside the range of payout value.

 Priority **2** rule is **matched** on currency, country, and value range.
-The payment options returned would be those configured in the matching rule - the Amazon voucher matching the payment instruction country which in this example is DE - Germany.
+The payment options returned would be those configured in the matching rule - the Amazon reward matching the payment instruction country which in this example is DE (Germany).